huggingface/datasets/datasets/atomic/README.md

 task_ids:
 - other-stuctured-to-text
 paperswithcode_id: atomic
+pretty_name: An Atlas of Machine Commonsense for If-Then Reasoning - Atomic Common Sense Dataset
 ---

 # Dataset Card for An Atlas of Machine Commonsense for If-Then Reasoning - Atomic Common Sense Dataset